digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/settlement/internal.rst

   :end-before: -- WRAPPED_TRANSFER_SETTLE_END

-Note that this occurs without involving the Bank, and either Alice or Bob could also take the role as the requestor.
+Note that this occurs without involving the Bank, and either Alice or Bob could also take the role as the instructor.
 As a result of running this script, Alice's holding is transferred to Bob.

 Credit and Debit
 ================